Ph.D., M.Phil., M.A. in French Studies, Yale University

 M.A., B.A. in French Studies, Brigham Young University

-Bruce Hayes is an associate professor of French literature and culture at the University of Kansas, where he has taught since 2001.
+Bruce Hayes is a Professor of French literature and culture at the University of Kansas, where he has taught since 2001.
 A specialist of comic theater in the late Middle Ages and the Renaissance and François Rabelais, he is the author of Rabelais’s Radical Farce.
 Late Medieval Comic Theater and Its Function in Rabelais (Ashgate, 2010).
 He is also the author of several articles and book chapters on Rabelais, Marguerite de Navarre, and various religious polemicists.
 His forthcoming book, Hostile Humor in Renaissance France (University of Delaware Press), explores the religious uses (and abuses) of humor and satire during this turbulent time in France’s history leading up to the French Wars of Religion.

 In recent years, he has become involved with issues related to graduate student training, mentoring, and job placement.
 He teaches classes on Renaissance literature, contemporary French culture, gender in the Renaissance, obscenity in French literature, the French Wars of Religion, and other topics.

 - Hostile Humor in Renaissance France.
 University of Delaware Press, forthcoming.

 - Rabelais’s Radical Farce: Late Medieval Comic Theater and Its Function in Rabelais.
 Ashgate Press, 2010.

 - Yale French Studies no. 134 (Fall 2018): “The Construction of a National Vernacular Literature in the Renaissance.”
 Co-edited with Jessica DeVos.

 - Œuvres et Critiques 38.2 (2013): “Jean Boucher, 1548–1646 (?) : prêtre, prédicateur, polémiste.”
 Co-edited with Paul Scott.